jhKessler/nxtblog-ai/README.md

 ## Features
 - **Effortless Integration:** Install and configure with your NextJS projects in just a few minutes.
-- **SEO Optimization:** Generate articles optimized for search engines.
 - **SSG out of the box:** Full support for static site generation, to ensure your site is fast and SEO-friendly.
+- **SEO Optimization:** Generate articles that are optimized for search engines using ai.
 - **Realtime updates:** Make changes to your content and see them reflected in your app in real-time.
 - **Image Support:** Serve images seamlessly using our CDN.
+- **Automatic Sitemap Generation:** Let google now about your new articles without lifting a finger.

 ---